Erotemic/xdoctest/README.rst

 in ``xdoctest``.
 For this reason it is recommended that you rely on coded ``assert``-statements for system-critical code.
-This also makes it much easier to transform your ``xdoctest`` into a ``unittest`` when you realize your doctests start getting too long.
+This also makes it much easier to transform your ``xdoctest`` into a ``unittest`` when you realize your doctests are getting too long.